arvigeus/AZ-204/Questions/Containers.md

 - [ ] An Azure Container App certificate issued by Microsoft
 - [ ] Microsoft Entra ID is required as an Identity provider

 Answer: Auth works only with HTTPS, requires any identity provider and specified provider within app settings.
-Authough Entra ID is a valid option, it's incorrect to state it's required.
+Although Entra ID is a valid option, it's incorrect to state it's required.

 ---